 When bundled payments were new, the first models didn’t seem to have a significant impact on medical costs.
-Thus neither the payer nor the providers were keen on investing in infrastructure to design new payment models.
+Thus neither the payers nor the providers were keen on investing in infrastructure to design new payment models.
 As a matter of fact, most medical services that used bundle payments, couldn’t make the bundles in time for the payments.

 Things have changed since then.
-Now, there are options like buying specialized software or outsourcing direct contract marketing and facilitation to companies like Access HealthNet that offer a turnkey solution that assists providers with managing everything from bundled definitions and pricing to timely payment through automated billing.
+Now, there are options like buying specialized software or outsourcing direct contract marketing and facilitation to companies like Access HealthNet that offer a turn key solution that assists providers with managing everything from bundled definitions and pricing to timely payment through automated billing.
 These services can resolve the confusion that keeps providers away from bundled payment programs.

 2. Lack of Accurate Reports